coder/coder/docs/admin/templates/managing-templates/schedule.md

 ## Failure cleanup (enterprise) (premium)

 Failure cleanup defines how long a workspace is permitted to remain in the failed state prior to being automatically stopped.
-Failure cleanup is an enterprise-only feature.
+Failure cleanup is only available for licensed customers.

 ## Dormancy threshold (enterprise) (premium)